Supporting research

 We undertake interdisciplinary research and collaborate with other universities and industry through long-term partnerships.
 Our visiting scholars contribute knowledge and expertise from a national and international perspective through delivery of workshops, leading expert seminars, collaborating with our researchers on joint publications and external funding applications.
 At Leeds University Business School, researchers are:

-Our researchers have access to many development programmes which are offered by the Business School and through the University and external providers.
+Our researchers have access to many programmes through several established and developing training networks which are led by the Business School.

 The programme includes: